 To the Metro Detroit Youth Clubs community:

 As we look forward, currently we are seeing COVID cases and hospitalizations continue to be a growing concern in Southeastern Michigan.
-Today, these statistics are a greater concern than they were when MDYC first determined that it would be necessary to delay a return to in-person programming this fall.
-Over the next several weeks, we anticipate that the vaccine boosters will be available for our MDYC parents, guardians and grandparents and that vaccines will be available for youth ages 5-11.
-This will be a significant step forward for those seeking protection from COVID through the available vaccines and boosters.
+Today, Michigan is experiencing record hospitalizations, averaging over 7,000 cases per day, and maintaining over 200,000 active cases of COVID-19.
+All together, these statistics are a greater concern than they were when MDYC first determined that it would be necessary to delay a return to in-person programming this fall.
+However, over the last few weeks, we have seen the authorization of vaccines for youth ages 5-11 and vaccine boosters approved for all MDYC parents, guardians and grandparents.
+These are significant steps forward for those seeking protection from COVID and will help us collectively move forward in reducing the amount of virus in the community.

 - MI Safe Start Map – Track the risk levels of COVID-19 indicators